 The Asia-Pacific region recorded the highest share of high-growth enterprises, which were primarily younger firms that were 3-4 years old.
 On the other hand, in North America and Europe, service providers indicate that business and institutional clients make up about a third of their customers compared to 16% in the Asia-Pacific and 10% in Latin America.

 Popular & Emerging Use Cases

-Bitcoin was originally developed as a low-friction and pseudo-anonymous electronic currency back in 2009.
+Bitcoin (BTC) was originally developed as a low-friction and pseudo-anonymous digital currency back in 2009.
 Since then, crypto has become a foundation for sophisticated financial assets from financial services to capital markets.
 There are even crypto futures contracts available to help provide stability to prices over time and enable institutions to hedge exposure.

 The most popular emerging use cases include:

 - Decentralized Finance, or DeFi, represents crypto’s move into conventional financial services.
 For instance, DeFi platforms support peer-to-peer lending between individuals and institutions, enabling lenders to generate a yield and borrowers to access capital.

 - Capital Markets have begun to embrace crypto as an alternative to conventional securities.
 For example, Overstock.com’s tZERO securely tokenizes and trades digitally-enhanced securities through its alternative trading system (ATS).

 For investors, these emerging use cases mean that crypto-assets could play a much larger role in their portfolio than safe-havens or capital gains investments.
 Investors can earn a yield through DeFi lending platforms or participate in investments that were never possible for retail investors through tokenized securities and other offerings.